Notes from Hell

-Notes from Hell (Bulgarian: "Записки от ада") is a biographical novel, written by Nikolay Yordanov and Valya Cherveniashka about her life in several Libyan prisons during the HIV trial in Libya.
+Notes from Hell (Bulgarian: "Записки от ада") is a biographical novel, written by Nikolay Yordanov and Valya Cherveniashka about Cherveniashka's life in several Libyan prisons during the HIV trial in Libya.
 It follows the events during eight and a half years, spent behind bars under the rule of Muammar Gaddafi.
 Cherveniashka, together with six more medics, was accused of being involved in the mass murder of hundreds of Libyan children, by deliberately infecting them with the HIV virus in a hospital in Benghazi.
 She was sentenced to death several times between 2002 and 2007, and released after political negotiations on 24 July 2007.

 Development

-Yordanov met Cherveniashka during filming of the TV show "Psychic Challenge" in 2008, and proposed that they write the book together.
+Yordanov met Cherveniashka during filming of the TV show Psychic Challenge in 2008, and proposed that they write the book together.
 They met several times in her daughter's apartment in Sofia.
 The process took one and a half years, and the first edition was published in November 2009.

 Plot

 In 1999 seventeen Bulgarian nurses were kidnapped from a hospital in Benghazi, Libya where they worked and were confined in a police station in the capital Tripoli.
 During the next eight and a half years five of the nurses, including Cherveniashka, were held in different prisons accused of deliberately infecting more than 400 children with HIV.
-They survived torture, physical and mental abuse, and several death sentences, before their liberation in 2007.
+They survived torture, physical and mental abuse, and several death sentences, before their release in 2007.
 Cherveniashka told her story to her co-author one year after her return to Bulgaria.